KehaoXu/KehaoXu/README.md

 # Hi there, I'm Kehao Xu 👋

 🎓 B.Eng in Optoelectronic Info Science & Engineering, **Huazhong University of Science and Technology, China**
-📍 Currently studying Electrical and Computer Engineering at **University of California, Santa Barbara, USA**
+📍 Currently studying Electrical and Computer Engineering at the **University of California, Santa Barbara, USA**
 💡 Passionate about **Machine Learning and Optics**

 ---